nikhilnair31/The-Mass/README.md

 ## Done

+- [x] Add door script to all cabinets
+- [x] Create particle system for snowstorm
 - [x] Hide the vent exit steam at the start and unlock at Attempt 5
 - [x] Add throwables in the toilet
 - [x] Make text system more robust?